unoplatform/workshops/simple-calc/modules/Resources/CSharp/TempDataContext.md

-Now let's create a temporary class to serve as a placeholder for the DataContext.
+Let's also create a temporary class to serve as a placeholder for the DataContext.
 We'll discuss this further in the Architecture module.
 Add the following `TempDataContext` class:

 ```csharp
 public class TempDataContext